froprintoai/tetris/README.md

 # Features
 This version of tetris basically follows the rule from Tetris DS.
 Super Rotation System is used to determine how each rotation affects the current mino's position.

+# How to play
+python tetris.py

+To play the mode of challenge AI, make sure there is a pit file in the same directory as tetris.py.
+The default pit file, tetris-best_475.pit, is the model trained by tetris-gym/train.py.

 # Key Mapping